 These recipes are so close to being vegan — and SO delicious — that we had to include them.
 Just one or two simple ingredient swaps are needed to go from almost-there-vegan, to 100 percent plant-based.
-For example, you could use Country Crock Plant Butter instead of dairy butter in vegetarian dishes when you want a vegan option.
+For example, you could use plant-based butter instead of dairy butter in vegetarian dishes when you want a vegan option.

-Just rub the inside of the baking dish with a plant-based butter such as Country Crock Plant Butter instead of of butter and this side is vegan-ready.
+Just rub the inside of the baking dish with a plant-based butter instead of of butter and this side is vegan-ready.
 Home cook Mauigirl loves "the fact that they are NOT overly sweet, and the brandy compliments the potatoes beautifully and the raisins add a nice touch."

 Not only is this recipe a lifesaver if you're in a hurry like chefaheroo — "made this as a last-resort after not having enough time to prepare our traditional stuffing, but now we may have a replacement!" — it's also just a plant-based butter away from being a vegan dish.
 So easy!